Equipment Dealer Service Department Reduces Mechanic's Truck Engine Hours, Idle Time & Fuel Use | MillerWelds

 "These trucks are constantly idling, and that represents fuel burn," says Todd Coffey, corporate service manager, Brandeis Machinery and Supply.
 "A couple of years ago we put together a service initiative team to identify potential inefficiencies.
 The dilemma we always ran into was that, I'm running anywhere between a 200- to 250-horsepower engine (to power the mechanic's tools) where a far lower horsepower will take care of it.
 That's just not good."

-After six months of data, the results speak for themselves: a 55-percent reduction in idle time, a 36-percent reduction in overall engine hours, preliminary fuel-savings estimates that, conservatively, pay for the system's premium on its own, and the expectation of a longer service life and longer service intervals due to these efficiencies.
+After six months of data, the results speak for themselves: a 55% reduction in idle time, a 36% reduction in overall engine hours, preliminary fuel-savings estimates that, conservatively, pay for the system's premium on its own, and the expectation of a longer service life and longer service intervals due to these efficiencies.
 Combining asset life extension, fuel savings, reduced maintenance costs and the potential to transfer the EnPak from one chassis to another yield a potential total system payback of less than 2 years.

 "We're looking at a pretty impressive piece of information," says Coffey.
 "It's definitely going to have a positive effect on what we're able to do."